 - Berthe Morisot, the Correspondence with Her Family and Friends: Manet, Puvis de Chavannes, Degas, Monet, Renoir and MallarméBy Berthe Morisot

-Puvis's murals for the capital depicting the life of the patron saint of Paris were created between 1874 and 1879.
-The work is bordered with leafy garlands that lend a decorative quality to the work.
+Puvis's murals for the capital depicting the life of the patron saint of Paris were created over a five-year period.
+The work is bordered with leafy garlands that lend a decorative quality.
 Even more emphatically, near the ceiling of the Pantheon a riot of decorative elements, a great frieze of twenty-two haloed figures and a winged monster, hang above the mural.
 While one sees more shading here than in some of Puvis's later works (which grew flatter and flatter) the abundance of vertical elements (figures stand like columns) that seem to hold up the wall, unlike the diagonals that lead the eye into fictive space (i.e. one-point perspective) in the manner of Renaissance painting.
 This excited a generation of avant-garde artists, among them Picasso, who set about copying the whole mural immediately after arriving in Paris in 1900.
 One sees reverberations of it in the elongated figures of Picasso's blue period.

 These scenes were commissioned three years after the destruction caused by the Franco-Prussian War and the French Commune, a devastating period from 1870-71.
 Installed in the Pantheon, a former church turned civic building, these murals were an instant critical success that led to future commissions.
 Classicism (which had fallen out of favor after Napoleon) had re-entered the vocabulary of politics.
 Puvis's statuesque, draped figures celebrate the return of Classicism and the story of the founding of Paris.
 A symbol of new beginnings in the present as well as the past, a young Geneviève stands in the center panel of this triptych.
 Saint-Germain d'Auxerre, having arrived in Nanterre with Saint Loup de Troyes, notices she is bearing the divine seal.
 The fanciful decorative elements and clarity of form in this geometrically balanced work, coupled with its idealized references to the past, made it an instant success with officials and the public.
 Puvis's later works would build on this classicizing imagery, radically reducing and simplifying it, and expanding its associations to embrace universal symbolism.